jidongxiao/CSCI1200-DataStructures/hws/spotify_playlists/README.md

 ## Actions File Format

-The actions file has a defines actions.
+The actions file defines actions.
 Take actions1.txt as an example, this file has the following lines:

 ```console
 add "Umbrella" Rihanna